 Most people won’t start a new project because they don’t have professional equipment or enough space to perform their ideas.
 Yes, in the long term you’ll need to invest in special equipment depending on the task.
 Perhaps you’ll need a professional camera to take pictures for your website.
 Maybe you’ll need a laptop, or a studio to teach or coach in.
 But some of the most successful entrepreneurs I know actually started making videos with their mobile phones, or giving (yoga, piano, and language) lessons in their laundry rooms until they could afford to rent a proper studio.

 I didn’t have a laptop when I started writing my blog.
-I wrote (and continue to write) my posts on an old desktop computer that freezes every 5 minutes, making everything slower than it should be.
+I wrote my first posts on an old desktop computer.
 When you are passionate about something, you will want to start right away.
 It won’t matter where or how.
 You’ll find a way.
 Because not doing what your calling is telling you to do is a form of suffering.
 It’s just a delay in what could become an extraordinary lifestyle!

 - Don’t wait for the perfect time